Oregon Association of Independent Inns

 At the south end of Diamond Lake, OR-138 heads toward Crater Lake National Park.
 To visit the lake itself, take a short detour along the Volcanic Legacy Scenic Byway, where the Crater Rim Viewpoint reveals sweeping vistas of the surrounding peaks and ridges.
 From there, the Rogue-Umpqua Scenic Byway meets OR-230 and curves southwest into the Rogue River–Siskiyou National Forest, where the Rogue River first surfaces after winding through underground lava tubes.

 With winter and spring come winter storms and snow pack melt, supplying Oregon scenic rivers the water needed to create our wildly beautiful and renowned waterfalls.
 And it’s certainly not too early to start planning your Oregon vacation that should involve chasing waterfalls.
+Come feel the mist of Oregon waterfalls on your face!

 Our Chasing Waterfalls and Oregon Waterfall Wednesdays series continues.
 According to Northwest Waterfall Survey there are well over 1000 waterfalls in Oregon!
 We’ve set out to witness the beauty of as many as we can.
 We’ll share our finds with you, our guests, so you too can set out to Chase Waterfalls.

+Peruse Chasing Waterfalls on our blog and while there explore Where To Stay.
+What To Do.
+Where To Eat.
+Where To Play.
 You’ll find a mountain of epic trip ideas for your next outdoor, cultural or culinary adventure in every corner of the state.
 Now more than two dozen inns are ready to help you plan your most EPIC Oregon road trip!

-Oregon Bed and Breakfast Guild is ready to share Oregon with you: it’s environment, culture, and heritage.
-Combine gracious hospitality with ambiance at an inspected and approved Oregon Bed and Breakfast Guild member Inn.
+Oregon Association of Independent Inns are ready to share Oregon with you: it’s environment, culture, and heritage.
+Combine gracious hospitality with ambiance at an inspected and approved member of the Oregon Association of Independent Inns.

 Call for Assistance